Skip to content

 Trace data supports three different formats depending on how the x-axis (independent variable) is stored:

-• FixedStep: Regular spacing with x₀ (starting point) and step size
+• FixedStep: use fricon.Trace.fixed_step(x0, step, y) for regular spacing with x0 and step size.